Antonio Pierce: New York Giants

-The New York Giants signed Pierce on March 3, 2005 to start at middle linebacker.
-He became the captain of the defense, and in 13 games, Pierce notched 100 tackles, 80 of them solo, two interceptions and one forced fumble returned for a touchdown.
-His 2005 season ended early as he suffered a leg injury, against the Philadelphia Eagles, and missed the final three regular season games and the Giants' only postseason game, a 23–0 loss to the Carolina Panthers.
+The New York Giants signed Pierce on March 3, 2005, to start at middle linebacker.
+He became the captain of the defense, and in 13 games, Pierce notched 100 tackles, 80 of them solo, two interceptions, and one forced fumble returned for a touchdown.
+His 2005 season ended early as he suffered a leg injury, against the Philadelphia Eagles, and missed the final three regular season games as well as the Giants' only postseason game, a 23–0 loss to the Carolina Panthers.

 In 2006, Pierce recorded a career-high 138 tackles (109 solo), a sack, an interception, and defended eight passes.
 Pierce was named as a first alternate for the Pro Bowl.
 He was invited to play in Hawaii after Brian Urlacher suffered a toe injury in Super Bowl XLI, and withdrew from the Pro Bowl.

 In the 2007 season, Pierce was a central figure in the Giants' path to their third Super Bowl title.
 He made a key tackle in the first half of the NFC Championship game against the Green Bay Packers, stopping running back Brandon Jackson on a screen pass on 3rd and 8, saving a touchdown and forcing the Packers to settle for a field goal instead.
 The Giants would go on to win in overtime.

 Pierce was released by the team on February 11, 2010.